Eric-Vondee/web3-vigenerecipher/README.md

 ## Tools Used
 - nanoid: This is library was used to randomize the cipher key so that it won't be easily crackeable

--prompt: to accept user's iput from the terminal
+- prompt: to accept user's iput from the terminal